A brief, imagined visit from the deep, dark, and productive

 The dark productive earth is like your own vast interiority.
 Your inner life is as a soil.
 Dark, all productive, hard to see, immense, showing itself only in a penumbra of manifestation.
 Easy to forget and neglect, yet the source and substance of your life and creativity.
 Remember: You become soil when the time for your incarnation is done; human to humus.

-Acknowledgements : My Teacher Aslan Sattler for inspiration and helping with voice in so many ways; Andy Moldenke at Oregon State for the bug poop insight; and my wife Kerima for astue and insightful reframing and editing.
+Acknowledgements : My Teacher Aslan Sattler for inspiration and helping with voice in so many ways; and Andy Moldenke at Oregon State for the bug poop insight.